 Krasylnykov uploaded the first photo of this new tower in August 2009, Sergio Formoso's photo was taken in December 2009, Jean-Baptiste Dodane has a photo showing the new light behind the Cap Blanc lighthouse, and Bing has a distant satellite view.
-This appears to be a passing light placed to guide small craft around the cape.
+This appears to be a passing light or leading light placed to guide vessels around the cape.
 Located at the extreme point of Cap Blanc, about 150 m (490 ft) south of the lighthouse.
 Site open, tower closed.
 Not listed by international authorities.

 Cap Blanc Light, Nouâdhibou, March 2013